Skip to content Skip to footer

 Benenden Health provides affordable private healthcare for everyone, giving you access to services such as our 24/7 GP Helpline and Mental Health Helpline straight away.
 Once you’ve been a member for six months you can request access to diagnostic consultations and tests.
 You'll also have access to a wealth of health and wellbeing articles, videos and advice on a range of health issues.

-Medically reviewed by Llinos Connolly in January 2024.
+Medically reviewed in January 2024.